NVIDIA/sentiment-discovery/README.md

  * `delim` - column delimiter for csv tokens (eg. ',', '\t', '|')
  * `drop_unlabeled` - drops unlabeled samples from csv/json file
  * `binarize_sent` - if sentiment labels are not 0 or 1, then binarize them so that the lower half of sentiment ratings get set to 0, and the upper half of the rating scale gets set to 1.
- * `num_shards` - number of total shards for unsupervised dataset.
+ * `num_shards` - number of total shards for unsupervised training dataset.
 If a `split` is specified, appropriately portions the number of shards amongst the splits.
+ * `val_shards` - number of total shards for unsupervised validation set.
+If specified, overrides number of shards if any were split from `num_shards`.
+ * `test_shards` - number of total shards for unsupervised test set.
+If specified, overrides number of shards if any were split from `num_shards`.

 #### Dataset Path Flags
  * `train` - path to training set